Sensor7/dual_robots_hand_gesture_teleoperation/README.md

 # dual_panda_teleoperation

-This repository aims at Sereact coding challenge.
-And it implemented dual pandas robot teleoperated by human hand movements and gestures.
+This repository implemented dual pandas robot teleoperated by human hand movements and gestures.
 You can use RGB camera to control the robot.

 - Thumb up: activate servo and start teleoperation